Frequently asked questions

 how can I book an appointment?

 There are several ways you can book an appointment.
-If you aren't sure whom you would like to see, you can email or call our main office or send us a message through the contact page.
-If you know whom you would like to see, you can click on the booking link under their profile to send an email directly to your preferred counsellor.
+If you aren't sure whom you would like to see, you can email or call us and ask for help or use our handy booking tool.
+If you know whom you would like to see, you can click on the booking link under their profile.

 how do I know who the right counsellor is for me?